-As the FDA is aware, there are legitimate questions about whether the agency has the legal authority to regulate LDTs.
-In 2015, distinguished jurists Paul D. Clement and Lawrence H. Tribe published a white paper arguing that the FDA was seeking to "saddle a dynamic and innovative industry with sweeping new regulatory burdens without statutory basis."
+The FDA claims to have the legal authority to regulate LDTs.
+There are legitimate questions surrounding this assertion.
+In 2015, distinguished jurists Paul D. Clement and Lawrence H. Tribe published a white paper disputing the FDA claim, stating that the FDA was seeking to "saddle a dynamic and innovative industry with sweeping new regulatory burdens without statutory basis."